How to Prevent Security Breaches in Healthcare

 Breaches in healthcare reached an all-time high in 2021, continuing an upward trend that’s seen the number of breached U.S. health records more than triple in the past three years.
 Healthcare records are a popular target for a simple reason: Medical records are worth up to 40x more than stolen credit card data on the dark web.
 That’s because health records typically include everything from Social Security numbers to health plan beneficiary information and even biometric identifiers – in addition to often including financial account information.

 But the bigger story is that growing security breaches in healthcare are directly tied to the digital transformation of the healthcare industry.
 Today, the delivery of healthcare is fully dependent on data.
 Connected devices collect vitals and other patient health information that informs care.
-EHRs store that information and drive care workflows from authorizing procedures to prescribing medications.
+Electronic heath records (EHRs) store that information and drive care workflows from authorizing procedures to prescribing medications.
 Everything from the simplest to the most complex and advanced treatments are now delivered using digitally enabled technologies.
 Digital infrastructure undergirds the facilities and spaces where that care is delivered – keeping the lights on, controlling complex HVAC systems, and controlling physical access and security.
 Now, the rapid growth of telehealth layers on additional data security needs.
 Providers are integrating third-party technologies and web-based platforms to make telehealth seamless and convenient for patients and efficient for providers.

 Data security is critical to protecting this entire ecosystem.
 Done well, a comprehensive data security program drives three core outcomes: